aiqc/AIQC/docs/community.rst

 Research collaborations.
 ************************

 Are you working at an institute, government department, university,  non-profit, or company that is conducting altruistic research?
-Reach out to see if we can help accelerate your work.
+Is your data science team swamped?
+Reach out to see if we can help accelerate your work with a collaboration.

 ----